-In order to read something, it is necessary that it be translated into a language that the reader knows and understands.
-However, in many cases, this is not possible due to the fact that analysts estimate that 80 percent of business content is unstructured or unmanaged, and of that, nearly half is paper.
-In a similar way, there is documented content that was created in a way that is not easily readable.
-Therefore, documentation services refers to reproducing material such as documentation lists, reprographic services, translation services, Union catalogues, and reference services so that readers can more easily understand the material.
+In order to read something, it must be translated into a language that the reader knows and understands.
+However, in many cases, this is not possible because analysts estimate that 80 percent of business content is unstructured or unmanaged, which makes the content itself difficult to understand.
+Similarly, there is documented content that may be well-structured, but was written in a way that is not easily readable.
+Documentation services refer to reproducing material such as documentation lists, reprographic services, translation services, union catalogs, and reference services so that readers can more easily understand the material.

 What are the 4 Types of Documentation?

-There are four common types of documentation services that can be provided:
+Four common types of documentation services can be provided:

 1. Technical Documentation Services

 Technical documentation services provide comprehensive information about technical products, systems, or processes.
-It includes user manuals, API documentation, technical specifications, and troubleshooting guides.
+They often include user manuals, API documentation, technical specifications, and troubleshooting guides.

 2. User Documentation Services

 User documentation focuses on guiding users on how to use a product or service effectively.
-It includes user guides, instruction manuals, tutorials, and onboarding materials.
+They often include user guides, instruction manuals, tutorials, and onboarding materials.

 3. Business Documentation Services

 Business documentation encompasses various documents used in a business context, such as business plans, memos, reports, policies, and procedures.